Nongstoin: Demographics

 Most of the people in the town overwhelmingly follow Christianity, with significant followers of Hinduism and a small Muslim population.

 Culture

 In January 2006, Pope Benedict XVI erected a diocese in Nongstoin, covering the West Khasi Hills district.

 The Franciscan Missionary Brothers of the Catholic Church run a college and a school at Siejlieh, Nongstoin.

-Since 2015 the annual Nongkhnum Festival was held at Nongkhnum River Island.
-The program conducts are right from pole climbing, trekking, beauty contest, to Moto-Cross and many more.
-Since the event is co-organised with Swachh Bharat it is meant to raose awareness about cleanliness.
+Nongkhnum River Island has hosted the annual Nongkhnum Festival since 2015.
+The festival also includes activities such as pole climbing, trekking, beauty contests, and motocross.
+Since the event is organised with Swachh Bharat, it is meant to raise awareness about cleanliness.
 The event is supposed to be a plastic-free zone.
-Two people drowned at the river and one was injured at the moto cross event.
+Two people drowned in the river and one was injured at the motocross event.